Here are just some of the ways you can get involved as a volunteer:

 Help people in Islington have their say on health and social care

 Our volunteers play a vital role speaking to local people about their experiences and giving them opportunities to share their views and ideas for how services can improve.
-Many of our volunteers spend time in our community finding out what people think of local services.
+To respect social distancing, we are developing new ways to reach people during the current crisis.

 We train some of our volunteers to visit health and social care services and report on people's experiences.
 You might be observing the service, gathering the views of patients, residents and staff, and contributing to reports which highlight your findings.